 A LITTLE HELP…

 Buying trips are hard work, particularly when faced with a million different products in sauna-like conditions!.
-This was my third visit to Chatuchak market, spending a full day there this time, hunting out both old and new suppliers.
+This was my sixth visit, spending a full day there this time, hunting out both old and new suppliers.

 This time, I brought a local business-person and translator along – Ann to help with my negotiations and it worked a treat!